Skip to content

 Developing a module

 A Springboard application is typically comprised of several modules.
 A given module uses the ModuleAPI to register components, actions, and states with the application.
+When a module is initialized, it's given its own copy of the ModuleAPI.
+Any actions or states created will be scoped to the given module's state namespace behind the scenes.

 The ModuleAPI allows modules to: